-- select Change Edit in the action menu of the document. - The contents of the HTML document are displayed in the window of the HTML editor where you may edit the document freely. - By hitting [OK], the edited document replaces the existing one or creates a new version if the document is under version control. - If you click on [Cancel and edit source] you lose your input so far and can edit the HTML document as source text. - During creation of the HTML document (either via upload or directly on the server), the character set of the document has been either explicitly set or has been inferred from the creator's browser information.
-In the latter case, a check box 'Try to select the character set for contents of a text file automatically' appears when the HTML document is edited in source text.
-If you uncheck this box after editing and hit [OK], you will be asked to explicitly set the character set for the HTML document.
-Next time you edit the HTML document in source, this check box will no longer appear.
-You can also explicitly set the character set via Change Properties.
+- select Change Edit in the action menu of the document.
+When you use the built-in HTML editor, this action automatically locks the document, until you are finished with editing. - The contents of the HTML document are displayed in the window of the HTML editor where you may edit the document freely. - By hitting [OK], the edited document replaces the existing one or creates a new version if the document is under version control. - If you click on [Cancel and edit source] you lose your input so far and can edit the HTML document as source text.

+During creation of the HTML document (either via upload or directly on the server), the character set of the document has been inferred from the creator's browser information.
+You can also explicitly set the character set via

+Change Properties.
+Uncheck the check box 'Try to select the character set for contents of a text file automatically' and confirm with [OK].
+You can then enter the character set for the HTML document in the action form.

-5.1.3 Editing MS Office files
+8.1.3 Editing MS Office files